Approach change with CARE. Practice change with CARE.

 Change has always been infinite, but nowadays it’s unrelenting.
 Most companies aren’t dealing with one or two big change initiatives, but a plethora of complex changes at any given time.
 Change management models popularized in the 1990s are outdated.
-They use linear methods and encourage negative approaches to dealing with change—fighting resistance, creating urgency, and so on— we’ve all heard the refrain.
-This puts folks in a downbeat headspace, assumes ill intent, and creates a climate of resentment.
+Often, they use linear methods and negative techniques—fighting resistance, creating urgency, and so on—we’ve all heard the refrains.
+This can put folks in a downbeat headspace and often creates a climate of resentment.

 The CARE model assumes people are willing and able to change if…